VasilisG/Laravel-CRM/README.md

 # Laravel CRM

-A custom CRM solution developed in Laravel, providing tools to manage:
+A custom CRM solution developed in Laravel:

 ### Features